 Hamilton, New York

 The Longyear Museum at Colgate focuses on Africa, Oceania, and the Americas, with Colgate’s own findings forming the heart of the collections.
 Particularly strong is the collection of Northeastern archaeological findings.
-Elementary and high school students can follow museum itineraries that align with NY state social studies content, or even have museum artifacts brought to their school.
-Museum is free and open six days per week.
+Elementary and high school students can follow museum itineraries that align with NY state social studies content or even bring museum artifacts to their school.
+The museum is free and open six days per week.

 10. Utah State University Museum of Anthropology

 Tracing its beginning back to 1962, Utah State’s University Museum of Anthropology offers its students the possibility of earning a Museum Studies Certificate, a training which could lead not only into museum work but also zoos, national parks, and libraries.
 Several public outreach programs are offered, including Family First Saturdays (every first Saturday of the month).
 Here families can come and learn about a new culture through dancing, listening to music, eating authentic food, and lots of crafts (ages 3-12 and all those young at heart).
 Also, check out the Bilingual Program and Teaching Trunks.

 The Haffenreffer helps the whole university community and public reflect on culture and the material world through exhibits, public lectures, and performances.
 The collection was donated to Brown in 1955 by the Haffenreffer family, who had an intense interest in Native American artifacts.
 This donation was the University’s impetus for founding an anthropology department.
 The Circumpolar Laboratory is a particular focus of research activity at the museum.
 Think Like an Archaeologist Program is offered for public school students, and the Culture CaraVan takes the museum to local schools.